How Do I Sum Colored Cells in Excel

 Most of us are familiar with SUM.
 It’s probably the first function we used because Microsoft kindly added the AutoSum button on the Excel ribbon.
 And if you highlighted various numeric cells, you could see the SUM displayed on Excel’s status bar at the bottom right.

-The SUBTOTAL function does much more than sum cells on a range of cells.
+The SUBTOTAL function does much more than sum cells or a range of cells.
 The function uses two additional arguments.
-The first argument is called Function_num which does other math functions such as AVERAGE, COUNT, MAX, MIN, and so on.
+The first argument is called Function_num, which does other math functions such as AVERAGE, COUNT, MAX, MIN, etc.

 Each math function is assigned a number.
 For example, “9” represents SUM.
 The second argument, Ref1, represents the first-named range to act on.